MohitBhimrajka/project-agora/data/README.md

 # Data Directory

-This directory contains all the source data required to power the Intelligent Support Triage agent.
+This directory contains all the source data required to power the ADK Copilot agent.
 The data is divided into two main categories: a knowledge base derived from official documentation and a mock database of historical tickets.

 ## Directory Structure